dmsc/tbxl-parser/README.md

   this is the default behaviour.

 - '-A'  Accept (and produce) standard Atari Basic language, instead of the extended TurboBasicXL syntax.
-Note that the optimizer currently is not usable in this mode, as it assumes TurboBasicXL interpreter.
+Note that some of the optimizations are specific to TurboBasic XL and won't run in this mode.

 - `-x`  In binary output mode, writes null variable names, making the program unlistable.